 This ends the spiritual observance of Losar but the festivities often continue until Chunga Choepa, the Butter Lamp Festival which is held 15 days after Losar.

-In 2014, Tibetan New Year will be celebrated on January 31, 2014.
-The day will mark the start of Tibetan Year 2141 and the year will be know as Male Wood Horse.
+In 2017, Tibetan New Year will be celebrated on Monday, February 27, 2017.
+The day will mark the start of Tibetan Year 2144 and the year will be know as Year of Rooster (Bird).